 Your next stop is Isola Pescatori, a charming fishing village where you'll enjoy a light lunch at a local restaurant as well as a discovery walk with your Program Director before visiting Isola Madre.
 The largest Borromean island, Isola Madre features a magnificent, English-style botanical garden.

-Return to Stresa this afternoon—dinner and the evening on your own.
+Return to Stresa this afternoon.
+The evening is yours to spend at leisure, and dinner is on your own.

 Spend today at leisure, or join an optional tour to discover the Treasures of Lake Orta.